17 Amazing Things to do in Madeira

 The best place to see the traditional houses of Madeira is in Santana City Centre where you’ll find numerous houses and beautifully kept gardens you can amble around and poke your nose into.

-Plucked from the pages of a fairytale, Fanal Forest is one of the eeriest things to do in Madiera!
+Plucked from the pages of a fairytale, exploring Fanal Forest is one of the eeriest things to do in Madiera!

 This enchanting forest usually has a mysterious fog draped around the twisted branches of 600-year-old Ocotea Foetens trees giving it an incredible atmosphere and a great place to take photos.